droideck/ldap-assistant-mcp/tests/README.md

-# DirKeeper Tests
+# LDAP Assistent MCP Tests

-This directory contains pytest-based unit tests for DirKeeper's MCP server tools.
-These tests run against a real 389 Directory Server instance in a container to verify the stable parts of DirKeeper functionality.
+This directory contains pytest-based unit tests for LDAP Assistent's MCP server tools.
+These tests run against a real 389 Directory Server instance in a container to verify the stable parts of LDAP Assistent MCP functionality.

 ## Test Structure